momochi000/typewar/README.md

 differences between the players, etc etc.
 It's also eventually going to keep track of any environmental effects during battle.

+Text fragments should fly from attacker to defender, not just left and right.
+Fragments are considered to have struck only when hitboxes collide

++ player/npc.initiateAttackOn should call the battle manager Battle manager then generates options for the text fragment spawner
++ player is assigned a number of attacks (the AI will have to know about these)
++ player generates attack object from stored attacks.
+  * stored attack contains:
+  * position func
+  * classes func
+  * hitbox over time (just constant for now)
++ attack object is used to build initial fragment property list
+  * player attributes + attack profile = initial fragment prop list
++ Fragment is created with a property list
++ Fragment's behavior is governed by that property list
+  * damage object
+  * text
+  * position over time
+  * classes(css) over time
+  * hitbox size over time (shape we don't care for now)
++ characters have hitboxes

++ Fragment damage is resolved when the fragment's hitbox intersects with the defender's
++ player attacks that fail fade away when typed.
+  * opacity 0 with transition (possibly flicker to off)
+  * fragment immediately becomes ineffective (collision off)
++ enemy attacks are destroyed when typed
+  * damage reduced based on correctness of typing
++ enemy attacks that reach the player do damage
++ fragments that leave the play field are destroyed
++ character vocabulary has to have a wide range of character lengths.
+  Can take lorum ipsem text and chop it up into various sizes (for now for testing).
+Perhaps each attack will have it's own vocabulary?

 #### Difficulty scale.
 Need a system which adjusts the difficulty of the game mechanics.
 I want difficulty of gameplay to be separate from difficulty of the battle.
 The